Gouldsboro, Hancock, Sorrento, Sullivan, Maine

 The Planning Board faces 2 requests from the Selectboard to draft zoning amendments

 1. to add outdoor recreational facilities like miniature golf courses, tennis courts, amusement and theme parks, water slides, zoos/animal parks, race tracks, speedways, motorcycle tracks, and riding stables to the commercial zone on Route One from Viking to the Ellsworth City Line.
 These uses were voted down at the September 15, 2021 Special Town Meeting.
-The selectboard has also asked the PB for a rezoning of an area near Tideway Market from Commercial /Residential to Industrial, which would allow blasting/escavating and processing the material on site.

 Why is "Paper Roads" controversial?
 Regardless of the reason, Grundel was not hired to do the survey and final street grid layout.
 This work was done by a local surveyor named Gilbert E Simpson.
 Later sections of the development, including Doane’s Pt., are better quality surveys and are referenced on deeds as “The Simpson Plan.”
 While the first Simpson Plan and the Grundel Plan for Bean Point are similar, Simpson's was the one used for most real estate transfers and is more detailed, although perhaps less artistic.